Babylon: Classical dating

 Ctesias, quoted by Diodorus Siculus and in George Syncellus's Chronographia, claimed to have access to manuscripts from Babylonian archives, which date the founding of Babylon to 2286 BC, under the reign of its first king, Belus.
 A similar figure is found in the writings of Berossus, who, according to Pliny, stated that astronomical observations commenced at Babylon 490 years before the Greek era of Phoroneus, indicating 2243 BC.
 Stephanus of Byzantium wrote that Babylon was built 1002 years before the date given by Hellanicus of Lesbos for the siege of Troy (1229 BC), which would date Babylon's foundation to 2231 BC.
 All of these dates place Babylon's foundation in the 23rd century BC.
 However, cuneiform records have not been found to correspond with these classical, post-cuneiform accounts.

 History

 The Queen of the Night relief.
 The figure could be an aspect of the goddess Ishtar, Babylonian goddess of sex and love.

-The first attested mention of Babylon was in the late 3rd millennium BC during the Akkadian Empire reign of ruler Shar-Kali-Sharri one of whose year names mentions building two temples there.
-Babylon was ruled by ensi (governors) for the empire.
+The earliest attested mention of Babylon dates to the late 3rd millennium BC, during the reign of the Akkadian ruler Shar-Kali-Sharri, one of whose year names mentions the construction of two temples there.
+Babylon was ruled by an ensi (governor) for the empire.
 Some of the known governors were Abba, Arši-aḫ, Itūr-ilum, Murteli, Unabatal, and Puzur-Tutu.
-After that nothing is heard of the city until the time of Sumu-la-El.
-After around 1950 BC Amorite kingdoms will appear in Uruk and Larsa in the south.
+After that, nothing is heard of the city until the time of Sumu-la-El.
+After around 1950 BC, Amorite kingdoms appeared in Uruk and Larsa in the south.